 Designing a path you want your customers to take – essentially, exacting the choices they can make – can be an incredibly useful tool.
-All it takes is the right resource (content) paired with specific calls-to-action (contact forms) within the content that put the consumer in a place where they can make an informed decision with the help of an expert.
+All it takes is the right resource (content) paired with specific calls-to-action (contact forms) within the content that puts the consumer in a place where they can make an informed decision with the help of an expert.

 For this design to work, two things must be present:

 - Content needs to be educational and engaging, easy-to-use and navigate.
 Content also needs to be present within your website.
-Which means branded content that your customers can come back to and find time and time again.
+This means branded content that your customers can come back to and find time and time again.

 - Your content delivery platform must have easy-to-use contact tools and calls-to-action for the customer to be able to reach out on their terms.
 This means through forms, downloadable guides or at the ready contact information.